 Here are our top tips for developing a digital marketing strategy that works.

 A digital marketing strategy is a set of tasks that can help you achieve specific business goals using online marketing channels.

 By channels, we don’t mean platforms, preferably a mixture of paid media, owned and earned.
 They will all work together harmoniously around a common campaign theme to meet a particular business goal.

-The word strategy is bandied continuously around in the digital agency space, and it sounds like a buzzword, but really, an effective digital strategy doesn't need you to be a rocket scientist.
+The word digital marketing strategy is bandied continuously around in the digital agency space, and it sounds like a buzzword, but really, an effective digital strategy doesn’t need you to be a rocket scientist.

 Simply put, a strategy is just an action plan.
 Let us say the goal of your business is to generate an extra 50 leads a month or grow your customer base by 20%.
 This forms the basis of your strategy.

-If you have a large business, then your digital marketing strategy might be an umbrella of many digital marketing strategies.
-Each is having its own different goal, splinter content, and lots of individual elements.
+If you have a large business, then your digital marketing strategy might be an umbrella of many strategies.
+Each has its own different goal, splinter content, and lots of individual elements.

 But just breaking it down to the common goal can help you focus on meeting those core objectives of your marketing strategy.